This is generally overlooked by most people and there is under-appreciation of the problem.

 - These drugs have veno-active properties which may improve venous tone and capillary permeability though the precise mechanism is not known.

-- Flavanoid (Daflon) reduces oedema related symptoms and is used as primary treatment or in combination with surgery.
+- Flavanoid (Daflon) reduces oedema related symptoms and is used as a primary treatment or in combination with surgery.

 - Studies show that in CVI coumarin + flavonoid with compression given for 12 weeks resulted in less oedema and pain.